-Right off the bat, Chase Sapphire gets a big plus for offering a generous sign-up bonus of 50,000 Ultimate Rewards points.
-You’ll also get another 5,000 points if you add an authorized user.
-The Gold SkyMiles card comes with a smaller 30,000-mile bonus, plus a $50 dollar statement credit after your first Delta purchase.
+Right off the bat, Chase Sapphire gets a big plus for offering a generous intro bonus of 50,000 Ultimate Rewards points.
+You’ll also get another good portion of points if you add an authorized user.
+The Gold SkyMiles card comes with a smaller 30,000-mile bonus.
+Get a $50 statement credit if you make a Delta purchase within 3 months.

 For some, that’s not a big of deal.
 I could do it if I put a few big purchases on the card and used it to pay my other recurring bills.

 Unfortunately, I needed the points as quickly as possible since I didn’t have much time before I had to book my flight.
 Charging $1,000 in one month was definitely doable, but hitting $4,000 before the first statement would be difficult.

 Chase Sapphire is hard to beat for flexibility.
 You can transfer your points to miles at a 1 to 1 ratio with British Airways, Korean Air, Singapore Airlines, Southwest Airlines, United and Virgin Atlantic.
 That gives you access to all three of the major airline alliances since United and Singapore Airlines are Star Alliance members, British Airways is a oneworld member and Korean Air belongs to SkyTeam.
 Not to mention that Southwest is the world’s largest low-cost carrier.

 You can fly virtually anywhere with Chase Ultimate Rewards points.
 And if you’re interested in using those points for hotels stays, you can transfer them to Hyatt, IHG, Marriott and Ritz-Carlton.